 State and Federal Financial Aid is available during the summer, though requirements differ from the Spring and Fall terms.

-Students applying for Federal financial aid for the summer must:
+Students applying for Federal financial aid for the summer semester 2019 must:

 - complete a "Summer Aid Request Form"

 - and fill out both a 2018-2019 and a 2019-2020 FAFSA (Free Application for Federal Student Aid) at www.FAFSA.ed.gov (external link)

 - If selected for verification, required documentation should be submitted to either the Financial Aid office in Middletown or Newburgh

 If you require a more accessible version of the form above, please contact Cherie Wierzbicki-McMickle at (845) 341-4197.

 New students who did not attend SUNY Orange or another institution for the 2018-19 Fall or Spring semester must: